UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 We are a multi-disciplinary team of faculty, staff and students from the University of Massachusetts Lowell and the University of Connecticut (Storrs and Health Center campuses).

-Find out what's happening with CPH-NEW by visiting our Events webpage.
+Find out what's happening with CPH-NEW and register for events and programs by visiting our Events webpage.

 All news and media links:

 Are you interested in learning how to lead high energy, high impact meetings?
 Then check out our new facilitation skills training video series.
 NEW- Online only.

 These videos are a part of the Healthy workplace Participatory Program Toolkit.
 The skills are applicable when working with any team.